ckitsaki/vbf_differential_plotting/README.md

 ### Pre-fit BDTs for each observable bin
 Experimental systematic bands:

 Step 1: Add the cut, e.g SR1Mjj_0 for Mjj in SR1 and bin-0, in `TreeReader::getCut()` function of `src/TreeReader.h` file.

-Step 2: Define the region (e.g SR1Mjj_0) and observable (Mjj) in the script `submit_systematics.sh` Step 3: Run `./submit_jobs_exp_sys.sh`
+Step 2: Define the region (e.g SR1Mjj_0) and observable (Mjj) in the script `submit_systematics.sh`

+Step 3: Run `./submit_jobs_exp_sys.sh`

 Step 4: Modify accordingly the hadd_sys_files.sh file and run `./hadd_sys_files.sh`.
 Rename (i.e name format: observable_region_ExpSys.root) and move the produced file under exp_systematics folder where a new folder with the name of the region already specified need to be created.

 Once the experimental systematic band file is present the next step is to produce the pads to be combined, independently:

 Step 1: Modify accordingly the `./submission_files/plot_production/submit_plots_prefit_BDT.sub`

 Step 2: Make sure that the correct configuration file is linked in submit_jobs_plots.sh and run `./submit_jobs_plots.sh`.
 The outputs are saved in prefit_bdt_inputs folder

-Step 3: `cd src/plot_tools`.
-Open a root session
+Step 3: `cd src/plot_tools` and open a root session
 ```
 root -l
 .L pre_fit_bdt.cpp
-make_pre_fit_plot(int binSR1, std::string observable, bool setRatioLimits=false)
+make_pre_fit_plot(binSR1,observable,setRatioLimits)
 ```
 Arguments:
 * binSR1 (int): total number of observable's bins in SR1 (and SR2)
 * observable (string): the observable name
-* setRatioLimits (bool): if set to True the ratio limits can be monitored on real time by the user.
+* setRatioLimits (bool): default is False.
+If set to True the ratio limits can be monitored on real time by the user.